 Part 1 of 2.
-While the American Recovery and Reinvestment Act (ARRA) and the Health Information Technology for Economic and Clinical Health (HITECH) Act make headlines, many hospital IT departments are battling to improve
+While the American Recovery and Reinvestment Act (ARRA) and the Health Information Technology for Economic and Clinical Health (HITECH) Act make headlines, many hospital IT departments are battling to improve patient care and hospital employee productivity while simultaneously cutting costs and increasing access to secure data.

 The soaring number of uninsured and under-insured, the battle to keep well-qualified staff from moving to another organization, the always-on nature of the hospital IT world, and the ever-increasing number of software applications within a medical facility create a plague of challenges for frazzled IT professionals at small and medium-sized hospitals.
 But it all comes down to one key issue.